Property Care Services in the Midlands

 Damp Problems affecting your Property

 There are three forms of damp that can affect your property based in the Midlands area and these are rising damp, condensation and penetrating damp.
-Condensation is the most common of all the damp problems but it caused by people carrying out day to day activities.
+Condensation is the most common of all the damp problems but it is caused by people carrying out day to day activities.
 Condensation is the process of warm moisture-laden air rising not being able to ventilate out of the property.
 If the moisture-laden air is not ventilated then the warm air will land onto a cold surface e.g. windows or windowsills which will cause a damp musty smell and black spot mould.

 Rising damp is the least common of the damp problem that causes damage to your building it is something that should be aware.
 Old housing built before the 1950s is the most prone to rising damp.
 This is because having a damp proof course in place is essential to preventing moisture from rising up the wall.
 There will be visible that you can look out for when spotting for signs of rising damp and these are: